OpenVera docs

 • .secrets and .env* are gitignored.
 Never commit them.

-• Bootstrap writes .secrets with chmod 600.
+• When you supply keys, bootstrap writes .secrets and applies chmod 600.

 • settings.json denies reads of ~/.ssh, ~/.aws, *.env, and known credential paths by default.